Vestby

-Vestby is a municipality in former Akershus now Viken county, Norway.
+Vestby is a municipality in Akershus county, Norway.
 It is part of the Follo traditional region.
 The administrative centre of the municipality is the village of Vestby.

 General information

 Name

 The municipality (originally the parish) is named after the old Vestby farm (Old Norse: Vestbýr), since the first church was built here.
 The first element is vestr which means "west" and the last element is býr meaning "farm".
 The neighbouring farms have the names Østby ("eastern farm"), Sunnby ("southern farm"), and Nordby ("northern farm"); and they must all four be the parts of a bigger and older farm, whose name is now unknown.

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 18 June 1982 and designed by Bjørn Linnestad.
 The arms show three gold bottony crosses on a red background, two over one.
 They represent the three original parishes in the municipality: Vestby, Garder, and Såner.
 At the same time they also represent the three natural harbors in the area: Emmerstad, Kjøvangen, and Sonskilen.